-To further improve our facilities, we plan to build more off-street RCPs equipped with features to minimise environmental nuisance to nearby residents, including the RCPs under construction at Yee Kuk Street in Sham Shui Po and Tat Yan Square in Tuen Mun.
-Enlargement works in the RCP at Shung Yan Street in Kwun Tong are in progress.
-Planning work is underway to upgrade 6 village RCPs in Tai Po.
+To further improve our facilities, we plan to build more off-street RCPs equipped with features to minimise environmental nuisance to nearby residents, including the RCP under construction at Tat Yan Square in Tuen Mun.
+Planning work is underway to upgrade 6 village RCPs in Tai Po and Cheung Chau.

-Besides, we continue to carry out improvement works to public toilets and aqua privies.
-As part of the on-going Public Toilet Improvement Programme, improvement works to 11 public toilets and aqua privies were completed in 2005 while improvement works to a further 58 public toilets and aqua privies are in progress or under planning.
-Conversion of 100 aqua privies into flushing toilets as initiated by the former Team Clean chaired by the Chief Secretary for Administration is also under active implementation.
-8 aqua privies were converted into flushing toilets in 2005 and conversion works for the remaining 92 aqua privies were in progress or under planning.
+Besides, we will continue to carry out improvement works to public toilets and aqua privies.
+As part of the on-going Public Toilet Improvement Programme, improvement works to around 30 public toilets and aqua privies are in progress or under planning.
+Conversion of 100 aqua privies into flushing toilets as initiated by the former Team Clean is under implementation.
+The entire conversion project is targeted for completion by end 2007.